AbdielCortes/ICOM4015-p1-Snake/README.md

 ## Advanced Programming Project 1 - The World Snake

-The classic snake game with a *Jojo's Biazzare Adventure: Stardust Crusaders* twist added to it.
+The classic snake game with a *Jojo's Biazarre Adventure: Stardust Crusaders* twist added to it.
 Your goal is to eat as many apples (red squares) as possible without crashing into yourself; when you crash into walls you appear on the opposite side.